Smart Scholars Program

 (c) Identification and description of any resources needed to complete research and resulting project, if applicable

-(d) Please use the contact information below if you have questions about what to include or not include in your proposal narrative (as you craft your proposal, please read about projects completed by Smart Scholars last year on the Smart Museum of Art’s website)
+(d) Please see the information about Q&A sessions/proposal workshops and contact information below if you have questions about what to include or not include in your proposal narrative (as you craft your proposal, please read about projects completed by Smart Scholars last year on the Smart Museum of Art’s website)

 E-mail your completed application packet (items listed above in the “Application requirements” section) as a single PDF document to Aaron Wilder, Academic Engagement Coordinator, email@example.com.

-If you have questions about the application process or would like to discuss your ideas as you are developing your project proposal, contact Aaron Wilder, Academic Engagement Coordinator, email@example.com.
+If you have questions about the application process or would like to discuss your ideas as you are developing your project proposal, please attend one of the Q&A sessions/proposal workshops outlined above.
+If you are not able to attend either of these sessions, contact Aaron Wilder, Academic Engagement Coordinator, firstname.lastname@example.org.

 Smart Scholars is an initiative of the Smart Museum of Art’s Feitler Center for Academic Inquiry made possible in part by generous funding from the Smart Family Foundation of New York.
 Additional support has been provided by the University of Chicago’s College Center for Research & Fellowships (CCRF).